 Does HostGator charge for domain transfer?

-Why is transfer domain away from Godaddy disabled?
+Why is the transfer domain away from Godaddy disabled?

 Your domain might be locked or your domain might be new to transfer.
 There are some transfer criteria that your domain must follow.